rafaelsantosoli/EstudoProgramacao/Estudo de banco de dados/2 - Linguagens de Base de Dados.md

 #### IN

-A cláusula IN permite especificar vários valores em uma cláusula WHERE.
+A cláusula `IN` permite especificar vários valores em uma cláusula `WHERE`.

 ```sql